Email headlines (aka subject lines) are THE single most important thing in email marketing.

 So let’s take a look:

-Adding a sense of urgency to a headline can work wonders, however its over use can have the opposite effect.
+Adding a sense of urgency to a headline can work wonders, however, overuse can have the opposite effect.

-So I would only be inclined to use it in a time sensitive situation and if…wait for it…it were true!
+So I would only be inclined to use it in a time sensitive situation and if…wait for it…it was true!

 This means that every email you send out should not impose a deadline or ‘last chance’ call to action (desperate cry for help).
 A simple ‘now’ in your headline can be just as effective.

 Likewise social proof can add a perception of urgency.

 For example: ‘Learn how the top tech businesses are making a killing with this one winning technique’.